rossta/rossta.github.com/source/blog/2018-07-15-extracting-a-data-component-in-vue.html.md

 It's also worth noting that we're not currently using [Vuex](https://vuex.vuejs.org) to manage application state in the project.
 It may be wise, as an alternative to what's described in this post, to introduce Vuex to fetch data by dispatching actions and triggering state mutations at the appropriate times.
 However, at this point, our data flow is fairly straightforward, top-to-bottom, which, in my opinion, favors the component-first approach.
 It's also simply a worthy exercise to consider data components.

 ### Bird's eye view
 Let's take a look at where we are and where we want to go.
-Prior to adding our feature, our component hierarchy looks like the following pseudcode:
+Prior to adding our feature, our component hierarchy looks like the following pseudocode:
 ```html
 <PDFDocument>
   <PDFPage />